knative/release/PROCEDURES.md

 ## Dependency check

-tl;dr: check that all the dependencies for the repo are up-to-date and aligned with the relase version.
+tl;dr: check that all the dependencies for the repo are up-to-date and aligned with the release version.

 ### Exceptions